DanToml/conferences/talks/2018/kubecon/script.md

 A big part of why we didn't use Mesos was that a lot of its operational knowledge was locked down in the silos of large enterprises - and nobody on our team already knew how to use it, and filling in those gaps without a community would've been an impossible mountain.

 ^
-The ecosystemm and community of kubernetes gave us the confidence we needed to push for its use and ship it to production.
+The ecosystem and community of kubernetes gave us the confidence we needed to push for its use and ship it to production.

 ---